rwxrob/notes/Fitness/Riding in the rain?.md

 - Decreases visibility to drivers

 I know that *tons* of bike riders of all types will find my fair-weather position on the rain somewhat wimpy.
 I would have thought that at one point myself.
 I just love my last years on Earth too much and want to prolong them way too much.
 The bottom line, however, is much simpler: I don't get as much enjoyment or training effect from riding in the rain when I could ride on the trainer instead.

+## Reconciling with adventure cycling

+[Performance adventure cycling](Performance%20adventure%20cycling%20FTW.md) requires riding hundreds, even thousands of miles in the rain and cold.
+Most would say that is a main part of the experience.